-The winner of the 2020 Otto Gründler Book Prize is Geraldine Heng for her book "The Invention of Race in the European Middle Ages" (Cambridge University Press, 2018).
+The winner of the 2023 Otto Gründler Book Prize is Elina Gertsman, for "The Absent Image: Lacunae in Medieval Books" (Penn State University Press, 2021).

 The Prize, instituted by Dr. Diether H. Haenicke, then president of Western Michigan University, honored and now memorializes Gründler for his distinguished service to the University and his lifelong dedication to the international community of medievalists.
 The first award was made in 1997.

 The winner of the 2023 "La corónica" Book Award is Henry Berlin for "Alone Together: Poetics of the Passions in Late Medieval Iberia" (University of Toronto Press, 2021).

 Working in various linguistic traditions of the Iberian peninsula, including Catalan, Portuguese and Castilian, Henry Berlin offers a profound and nuanced study of a large corpus of primarily fifteenth-century historical, philosophical and literary texts with an interdisciplinary perspective that reveals the political, ethical and poetic dimensions of emotional rhetoric.